MathurUtkarsh/Online_Blog_Writer_Using_GPT-3_and_OpenAI/README.md

 # Get Started with this repo
 Copy this repo and move to the root of the directory.
-Create your OpenAI API key and add it to the config.py file
+Create your own OpenAI API key and add it to the config.py file.

 ```sh
 nano config.py

 ```
-Save the Open AI API key inside the file.
+Save the file with your OpenAI API Key.

-Install the required libraries inside the requirements txt file
+Install the required libraries inside the requirements txt file.

 ``` sh
 pip install -r requirements.txt
 ```

-Run the program
+Run the app.

 ```sh
 python app.py